 Normally there will be 2 examiners, one from the University of London (who may be from RVC) and one external to the University, although occasionally both examiners may be external to the University of London.
 In some circumstances it may be necessary to appoint 3 examiners to ensure that all aspects of the thesis are comprehensively examined.
-In other circumstances, such as when the examining team has had limited experience of examining University of London PhDs, or on reexamination of a thesis, an Independent Chairman (from the RVC) will also be present.
+When 2 external examiners are used and in other circumstances, such as when the examining team has had limited experience of examining University of London PhDs, or on re-examination of a thesis, an Independent Chair (from the RVC) will also be present.
 They will not have read the thesis and will not play an active part in the examination.
 They are present to oversee the examination process.